Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Introduction

 A recent bloom has been witnessed in denoising diffusion probabilistic models~(i.e., diffusion models)~\cite{NEURIPS2020_4c5bcfec} applied to image and text generation~\cite{rombach2022high, austin2021structured}.
 Diffusion models draw inspiration from non-equilibrium thermodynamics that simulates particle diffusion by progressively injecting noise into data until the signal is destroyed.
-Then sampling high-fidelity data from random noise is achievable by learning to reverse such a diffusion process~\cite{sohl2015deep}.
-Intuitively, this setting lends itself well to modeling pedestrian motion.
-The movements of pedestrians within a system are determined by certain constraints, e.g., destinations and social regulations.
-Adding noise can therefore be viewed as discarding these constraints, resulting in more indeterminate human behaviors.
+Then sampling high-fidelity data from random noise is achievable by learning to reverse diffusion~\cite{sohl2015deep}.
+This setting lends itself well to modeling pedestrian motion intuitively: As pedestrian movements within a system are determined by certain constraints, e.g., destinations and social regulations, adding noise can be viewed as discarding these constraints, resulting in more indeterminate human behaviors.
 In due course, the trajectories will become completely unpredictable once the system behaves like random noise.
-Of interest in trajectory prediction is the likelihood of trajectory density functions, though it is too complex to be derived directly.
-Alternatively, one can recover the true trajectory density function from a noisy system by approximating the reverse of the aforementioned diffusion process.
-In light of this, diffusion models were previously applied to trajectory prediction as attempted in vanilla diffusion models~(VDMs).
+One can recover the true trajectory density from a noisy system by approximating the reverse of the aforementioned diffusion process.
+In light of this, diffusion models were previously applied to trajectory prediction as attempted in trajectory diffusion models.
 For instance, MID~\cite{gu2022stochastic} assumes the indeterminacy of pedestrians' movements can be simulated by a Markovian diffusion process resembling our motivation.
-However, given that diffusion models limit the latent dimension to the input data, VDMs propose to generate the exact coordinates of every trajectory with a complete single reverse process.
-When it comes to multi-modal predictions, this process has to be repeated multiple times with different sampled noises, not to mention that even generating an individual sample requires many iterations.
-In this sense, VDMs are inefficient for being much slower than previous approaches~(e.g., roughly $\times 39$ slower than~\cite{salzmann2020trajectron++}).
+However, given that diffusion models limit the latent dimension to the input data, VDMs must output the exact coordinates of every trajectory with a complete single reverse process.
+When multi-modal prediction is involved, this reverse process must be repeated multiple times with different sampling noise, not to mention the multiple iterations required to generate even a single sample.
+In this sense, MID is inefficient for being much slower than previous studies~(roughly $\times 39$ slower than~\cite{salzmann2020trajectron++}).